 - To increase the number of mentors for children and youth in care.

-The Alberta Centre for Child, Family and Community Research prepared a literature review on mentoring youth in care in a Canadian context.
+The Youth in Care and Mentoring Advisory Committee commissioned a literature review on mentoring youth in care in a Canadian context.
 Literature on programs that focus on mentoring youth in care were sought out, as opposed to programs that serve a range of youth including those in care.
 Initially academic studies of mentoring youth in care were examined.
 When unavailable for specific topics, grey literature was referenced.
 As much of the literature on this topic originates from the United States, interviews were conducted with individuals with expertise in mentoring youth in care in the Canadian context.
 The academic, grey literature and interview responses were then critically reviewed and summarized according to thematic categories.

 The Children and Youth in Care and Mentoring Pilot Sites Evaluation is intended to help better understand mentoring children and youth in care, the initial achievements and contributions of the pilot sites, and strengthen this work, with the eventual aim of expanding to be provincial in nature.